 Q. When does the season start and end?

-A. The PFSC season begins October 1st and ends early March with our annual ice show concluding the season.
+A. The PFSC season begins in October and ends early March with our annual ice show concluding the season.
 However, each program and type of session will vary by length and days during the season.
 Please see Registration Form for further information.

 Q. Does my child have to start lessons right away?